California Car Insurance Cost 2026

 The honest answer is “it depends” — and the dependencies matter.
 There is no single “California average” rate that applies to everyone, because California Proposition 103 forces insurers to weight YOUR specific driving record, miles driven, and years of experience more heavily than where you live.
 A 35-year-old with a clean record in a low-claim ZIP can pay half what a 22-year-old with a recent ticket in LA pays — even with identical coverage.

-The ranges below reflect what California drivers actually pay across carriers we shop in 2026.
+Rates start around $29 a month for state-minimum liability for qualifying drivers.
+What moves your own number is below — and the free 2-minute quote is the only figure that is actually yours.
 They're ranges (not point estimates) because the right number for you can only come from a quote against your specific profile.

 What Actually Drives Your California Car Insurance Cost